josdejong/tabular-json/prototypes.md

   - not two different table cases, just one
   - we need the rule that you can only use a table at root and as object value
   - we need the rule that a table requires a header and at least one row
 - BUT: the parser has to do more work because it has to lookahead with every property value to see whether it is a string or an array.
 This makes it considerably slower (runs in say 2.4s instead of 1.8s).
 - So, the performance is not good out of the box, and requires expertise.
 The performance is most likely solvable but requires some smartness.

 Conclusion: I think it is best to keep the explicit table blocks `---`.
 It's better readable and looks more explicit, and it is easier to parse.

+### Idea 12: simplify the rules of idea 7

+In the ideas 7, there are two rules that make the format relatively complex:

+1. Optional table block `---` at root level.
+The idea for this was to make the format compatible with CSV.
+But that is not possible due to differences in escaping, so it may actually be a downside if the data looks like CSV.
+2. Optional double quotes around keys and strings:
+   - pro: less bytes, better readable
+   - con: a relatively complex rule

 ## Thoughts